ronin-rb/ronin-repos/README.md

 ## Description

-ronin-repos provides a repository system for installing, managing, and accessing third-party git repositories, which can contain code or other data.
+ronin-repos provides a repository system for installing, managing, and accessing third-party git repositories, that can contain additional Ruby code or other data.

+Third-party git repositories can be used to extend parts of Ronin.
+Other Ronin libraries can then list and load additional third-party Ruby classes from specific directories within the installed third-party repos:

+* `exploits/` - may contain additional exploits for [ronin-exploits].
+* `payloads/` - may contain additional payloads for [ronin-payloads].

+**tl;dr** ronin-repos is essentially a decentralized plugin system for Ronin using git repos.

 ronin-repos is part of the [ronin-rb] project, a toolkit for security research and development.